top of page

 U.S. Fulbright Scholar Fellowship

-My time as Fulbright Scholar (Research, Hashemite Kingdom of Jordan (2019-20/ 2022), represents a very rewarding experience.
-Work takes place in Jordan's most iconic location: the ancient city of Petra.
-I've spent months precisely rephotographing historic images from the late 19th and early-20th centuries, with an end goal of informing tourism management policies in the park using comparative temporal landscape change visualization.
+My time as Fulbright Scholar (Research, Hashemite Kingdom of Jordan (2019-20/ 2022), allowed for rephotographing Jordan's most iconic location: the ancient, rose red city of Petra.
+Over a span of five years, I painstakingly and precisely rephotographed historic images from the early-20th century, useful for informing tourism management policies in the park and for comparative temporal landscape change visualization.
+Also a great coffee table book!

 Untitled.png